Menu Close

 Causes of negative body image

-Negative body image
+body image

 and mental health

 Negative body image can affect anyone at any stage in their life.
-If you are struggling with how you look and how you think others perceive you, it may make day to day tasks, such as leaving the house and socialising, feel almost impossible.
-Having ongoing feelings of negative body image can lead to mental health problems:
+If you are struggling with how you look and how you think others perceive you, it may make day-to-day tasks, such as leaving the house and socialising, feel almost impossible.
+Research finds that higher body dissatisfaction is associated with a poorer quality of life, psychological distress and unhealthy eating behaviours.

 • Depression: persistent dissatisfaction with one’s body can contribute to feelings of hopelessness, sadness and may lead to developing depression.

-• Eating Disorders: you may develop various eating disorders, including body dysmorphic disorder if you feel the need to change your body due to experiencing negative body image.
+• Eating Disorders: you may develop various eating disorders, including body dysmorphic disorder (BDD), if you feel the need to change your body due to experiencing negative body image.

-• Obsessive-Compulsive behaviours: some people with body image issues may develop obsessive-compulsive behaviours related to appearance, such as constantly checking their reflection, excessive grooming, or engaging in rituals to mask perceived flaws.
+• Obsessive-compulsive behaviours: some people with body image issues may develop obsessive-compulsive behaviours related to appearance, such as constantly checking their reflection, excessive grooming, or engaging in rituals to mask perceived flaws.

 Steps to take

-Focus on all the positive aspects of your body: Your body keeps you alive and it is your home, it’s important to remember all the amazing things your body is capable of.
+Focus on all the positive aspects of your body: Your body keeps you alive and it is your home.
+It’s important to remember all the amazing things your body is capable of.
 Focus on one aspect of your body that you like and build from there.

 Take a step back from social media: It can be hard to focus on the positive things about your body when comparing yourself to others.
 There can be so much pressure online to look a certain way, stepping away from social media can reduce this pressure.

-Eat properly: It is important to know that you need to eat healthily.
+Focus on nutrition: It is important to know that you need to eat healthily.
 Getting the proper nutrients is important in maintaining both your physical and mental health.

 Set boundaries: If people in your life comment on your body, or bodies in general, try to set boundaries by telling them you are not comfortable hearing or partaking in these types of conversations.